 1. Is there anything drastically wrong with this toothbrush?

 No, its a good brush which we have given a rating of 4/5.
 We rate it as the best mid-range choice in our roundup of the best toothbrushes.

-We look at the pros and cons further down the page, but one of the main drawbacks is that is expensive for an equivalent from Oral-B. The HealthyWhite Deluxe HX6731/02 offers more cleaning modes but is nearly double as much again.
+We look at the pros and cons further down the page, but one of the main drawbacks is that it is expensive compared to an equivalent from Oral-B. The Sonicare Series 3 offers more cleaning modes but is more expensive.